brucemack/kc1fsz-rc1/README.md

 the squelch tail that would normally be heard while the CTCSS decoder makes its decision is not audible.
 Very cool!

 Compare that to the clip with the CTCSS encoder enabled and no audio delay added: [Sound 3d](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-3d.wav).
-A short squelch tail is heard.
-While the CTCSS decoder recognizes the loss of PL tone.
+A short squelch tail is heard while the CTCSS decoder recognizes the loss of PL tone.

 De-emphasis and Pre-emphasis Filters